Vitalik-ERC20/Vitalik-Memecoin/README.md

 # VitalikERC20 (VITALIK)

 1. **Total Supply and Distribution**:
-   - The total supply of VitalikERC20 is determined at the time of deployment.
+   - The total supply of Vitalik is determined at the time of deployment.
-   - 5% of the total supply is allocated to the developer's wallet (`0xb3BB776a02f03aa5660EEcb8782DdC75318EeCa2`).
+   - 5% of the total supply is allocated to developer Cyrax Whites wallet (`0xb3BB776a02f03aa5660EEcb8782DdC75318EeCa2`).
+   - 5% of the total supply is allocated to Vitalik Buterins donation wallet (`0xAb5801a7D398351b8bE11C439e05C5B3259aeC9B`).
    - The remaining 95% of the supply is allocated to the deployer of the contract.

 2. **Blacklisting**: